Queen Elizabeth I

 In 1586, Sir Francis Walsingham discovered another plot that also involved assassinating Elizabeth I and having Mary Queen of Scots rule instead.
 It was also supported by Philip II from Spain, and led by a man called Sir Anthony Babington.
 Sir Francis discovered the Babington Plot by reading secret letters between Mary and the plotters – they were written in code, so he had to decipher that first.
 Mary and the plotters didn’t know that Sir Francis was reading their letters, which were sent back and forth in waterproof cases inside beer barrels.

 Because of the Bond of Association, everyone involved with the Babington Plot was arrested and executed in 1586, including Mary Queen of Scots in 1587.
 Elizabeth I had to approve her cousin’s death warrant, which wasn’t easy.

 In 1588, the Spanish sent a fleet of ships to England to try to start a war, but they were defeated by the English at sea.
 One way that the English fought against them was to set fire to some of their own boats and push them straight into where the Spanish boats were.
 It meant that the Spanish Armada had to sail in all different directions to protect themselves, which gave English warships a chance to organise themselves for battle.

 Sir Francis Drake was the second person to sail around the world, also called circumnavigation.
 Ferdinand Magellan from Portugal was the first person we know of to sail around the world.

-Sir Francis Drake (1540-1596) – Sir Francis Drake was the second person to sail around the world.
+Sir Francis Drake (1540-1596) – Sir Francis Drake was the first English person to sail around the world.
 He helped to defeat the first Spanish Armada in 1588.